All Episodes

 But I sense the fear on this case that I've never sensed before.

-A panic is engulfing the both the media, the DNC, and all of those that have participated in the conspiracy theory.
+A panic is engulfing both the media, the DNC, and all of those that have participated in the conspiracy theory.

-They're pr there's there's a lot of collusion, just not with Trump and Russia.
+There is a lot of collusion, just not with Trump and Russia.

-Well, I think that's a great point, and not proven yet.
+Well, I think that's a great point and not proven yet.

-I am willing to look at any evidence of collusion, and if it's the truth, I you know, you have to admit the truth.
+And if it's the truth, I, you know, you have to admit the truth.

-I'm not gonna spin something that we know is true, but there's no evidence.
+Not going to spin something that we know is true, but there's no evidence.

 There's no truth.

-Um I'm sure they're in the process of that right now, right?
+I'm sure they're in the process of that right now, right?

 Wouldn't surprise me.